Lezalith/RenPy-Discord-Presence/README.md

 # Basic Rich Presence Elements
 There are many things that can be shown inside Rich Presence.
 Below is a screenshot of a couple elements of Rich Presence highlighted, with their **property** name equivalent below.
 They are all listed below the screenshot with a short example using `discord.update`.

-In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.first_example` variable, and `rich_presence.initial_state` is redirected to it.
+In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.first_example` variable, and `rich_presence.initial_state` is redirected to it, both inside **script.rpy**.

 ![rich_presence_example](https://user-images.githubusercontent.com/56970124/190881237-3f1e0b72-d954-4af2-8a93-a35e59bdf51e.png)